 - Newborns are born with a startle reflex, called the Moro Reflex.
 Most babies don’t outgrow it until 4 or 5 months of age.
 So be careful about stopping the swaddle too early.
 If your baby’s Moro Reflex is still strong, she may startle herself awake at night and during naps.

 - Swaddled babies should NEVER sleep face-down.
 So if your baby is trying to roll or starting to roll over onto their tummy while they sleep, it’s time to stop swaddling your baby immediately.
 Remember, when it comes to swaddling, safety first!
 Some babies are rolling from back to tummy as early as 2 months old so keep that in mind.

-- Make sure that your baby is not swaddled all day long.
-While swaddling for sleep is fine, especially during the newborn stage, babies need time to move freely as well so that they can grow stronger and develop their gross motor skills.
-If your baby spends all of their time asleep AND awake being swaddled, it might be time to gradually stop swaddling during awake time.
+- Do not swaddle all day long.
+Swaddling for sleep is fine, especially during the newborn stage, but babies need lots of time to move freely as well.
+This is so that they can grow stronger and develop their motor skills.
+Is your baby swaddled when asleep AND when awake?
+If so, it’s time to gradually stop swaddling during awake time.

-- If you are getting ready to start sleep training, or sleep coaching, you will likely want to stop swaddling.
-Part of the sleep training process involves helping your child learn to self-soothe, and babies usually need to be unswaddled in order to learn to self-soothe.
+- If you are getting ready to start sleep training (also known as sleep coaching), you will likely want to stop swaddling.
+Part of the sleep training process involves helping your child learn to self-soothe.
+Babies usually need to be unswaddled to learn to self-soothe.

 We personally stopped swaddling sometime around 4 months old with both of our boys.
-This was mainly because we started sleep training and the Moro reflex was virtually gone.
+This was when we started sleep training and the Moro reflex was virtually gone.